Spotted knapweed and dandelion are nature’s gifts for spring cleansing

 So how do we start when we feel “weighed down” by food after the holidays and want to do something for a healthier body and a better well-being.

-When added to our diet, medicinal herbs offer us an effective and natural way to feel better.
+Medicinal herbs that we add to our diet offer us an effective and natural way to feel better.

 - The liver makes 95% of blood proteins,